davepinch/pinchy.cc/content/topics/astronomy/objects/pluto/pluto.md

 ---
 title: "Pluto"
-"not to be confused with": "planet"
+not to be confused with: planet planet of: Solar System
 tags:
-  - Solar System
-  - astronomy
+  - planet
 ---